haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/7.saves/en.md

 the player.

 ## Main Editor Screen
-The main editor screen presents you with the three save slots, each of which have a button to edit them and a rocket ship button to clear them.
+The main editor screen presents you with the three save slots, each of which has a button to edit them and a rocket ship button to clear them.
 Additionally, there is a button for editing common save data.
 Clicking any of the edit buttons brings up a dialog to edit that portion of the save file, divided into tabs.
 All three kinds of save data have a "Flags" tab that will be covered in a separate section at the end.